mniemela/kirppu/DEV_README.md

 ## Testing Kirppu

 - Admin interface
-  - localhost:9874/admin/
+    - `localhost:9874/admin/`
     - Login with the local superuser credentials.
     - You can view and modify the model at your will here.
 - Vendor UI
-  - localhost:9874/kirppu/vendor
+    - `localhost:9874/kirppu/vendor`
     - Vendors register their items here.
 - Clerk UI
-  - localhost:9874/kirppu/checkout
+    - `localhost:9874/kirppu/checkout`
-  - To enable, you need to set KIRPPU_CHECKOUT_ACTIVE to True in kirppu/settings.py
+    - To enable, you need to set `KIRPPU_CHECKOUT_ACTIVE` to _True_ in `kirppu/local_settings.py`
     - "Locked Need to validate counter."
-    - Input :*dev_counter
+        - Input `:*dev_counter`
     - "Locked Login..."
         - In admin panel, goto clerks and generate an access code for you self with
           Action: "Generate missing Clerk access codes"
         - Input your access code.

 ## Frontend development notes

+To compile frontend sources for use in browser, there is two choices, which can both be added to IDE simultaneously.

+### Gulp watcher

 - When changing files in `static_src`, they need to be compiled with `gulp`.
 Manually:
   `~/kirppu/kirppu$ node node_modules/gulp/bin/gulp.js`

 - Automatic compilation can be added to IDE.
 Following configuration compiles only module whose part has been changed.
     - Disable _Immediate file synchronization_
     - Show console: _Always_  (errors are currently not found correctly from output)
     - File type: _Any_
     - Scope: Define own scope that recursively contains `static_src` directory.
     - Program: Either `node_modules/gulp/bin/gulp.js` or wrapper script (or `node` itself; add the gulp.js to first argument then).
     - Arguments: `build --file $FilePathRelativeToProjectRoot$`
     - Output paths to refresh: `./static`

+- When needed, automatic compilation can be disabled from watcher list by un-checking the watcher.

+### Gulp run configuration

+- "Rebuild":
+    - Gulpfile: Choose the `gulpfile.js` from `kirppu` module.
+    - Task: `default`
+    - Node: Choose your node binary.
+    - Gulp package: Find `kirppu/kirppu/node_modules/gulp`.

+- "Rebuild production":
+    - Same as above, but this additionally compress the results (of some parts).
+This will take a bit longer than without compress.
+    - Arguments: `--type production`